bodrick/awesome/TOPICS.md

 *   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 *   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Halfmoon is a highly customizable, drop-in Bootstrap replacement.
 It comes with three built-in core themes, with dark mode support for all themes and components.
 *   [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.

+## dark-theme

+*   [themepark-dev/theme.park](https://github.com/themepark-dev/theme.park) - A collection of themes/skins for 50 selfhosted apps!
+*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Halfmoon is a highly customizable, drop-in Bootstrap replacement.
+It comes with three built-in core themes, with dark mode support for all themes and components.
+*   [sandoche/Darkmode.js](https://github.com/sandoche/Darkmode.js) - 🌓 Add a dark-mode / night-mode to your website in a few seconds

 ## docker-mods